dovecot/documentation/source/configuration_manual/mail_location/Maildir/index.rst

 Index Files
 ^^^^^^^^^^^

+By default, index files are stored in the actual Maildirs.

-See :ref:`Mail Location Index Files` for a full explanation of how to change the index path.
+See :ref:`mail_location_settings-index_files` for an explanation of how to change the index path.
 Example:

 .. code-block:: none